jkjung-avt/jkjung-avt.github.io/_posts/2020-06-12-trt-yolov3-custom.md

 Quick link: [jkjung-avt/tensorrt_demos](https://github.com/jkjung-avt/tensorrt_demos)

+**2020-07-18 update:** The descriptions in this post also apply to [TensorRT YOLOv4](https://jkjung-avt.github.io/tensorrt-yolov4/) models.
+My latest code on GitHub should support custom "yolov3", "yolov3-spp", "yolov3-tiny", and "yolov4" models which follow the original design of the corresponsing darknet models.

 Ever since I published the [TensorRT ONNX YOLOv3](https://jkjung-avt.github.io/tensorrt-yolov3/) demo, I received quite a few questions regarding how to adapt the code to custom trained YOLOv3 models.
 I figured that I'd update the code to make such requests easier.
 So I did it.
 Let me explain the relevant parts of the TensorRT YOLOv3 code in this post.

 # How to run the updated TensorRT YOLOv3 code